Community Coalition Partners

 Saban Community Clinic

-Services: Saban Community Clinic’s Infectious Disease (ID) Clinic is a full scale, dedicated clinic program that focuses on screening, testing, treatment, and prevention of ID conditions.
-The ID clinic is designed to better meet the needs of patients being seen for HIV/AIDS, Hepatitis, among other conditions.
-The ID Clinic provides comprehensive healthcare and support services in a one-stop-shop including medical care and management of HIV/AIDS and Hepatitis, dental care, as well as mental health counseling.
+Saban Community Clinic’s Sexual Health Clinic is a full scale, dedicated clinic program that focuses on screening, testing, treatment, and prevention of sexual health conditions.
+The Sexual Health Clinic is designed to better meet the needs of patients being seen for HIV/AIDS, among other conditions.
+The Sexual Health Clinic provides comprehensive healthcare and support services in a one-stop-shop including medical care and management of HIV/AIDS, dental care, as well as mental health counseling.
 Additional services include antiretroviral therapy, prevention and management of opportunistic infections, vaccinations, referrals to external resources, counseling on treatment adherence and medication management.
-These services are enhanced by prevention efforts that include free condom distribution, insurance enrollment assistance, behavior risk reduction counseling, and the provision of biomedical prevention services including Pre-exposure prophylaxis (PrEP) and Post-exposure prophylaxis (PEP).

 The UCLA Center for Clinical AIDS Research and Education (CARE) provides state-of-the-art medical care and conducts clinical trials for people living with HIV and AIDS.
 Our highly trained, nationally recognized physicians are leaders in the field of HIV Medicine, Infectious Diseases, Oncology and other areas relevant to the health of our patients.
 The CARE Center’s research team is committed to conducting a broad program of ethical and high quality clinical, behavioral and prevention research to promote the health of people living with or at risk for acquiring HIV and other infectious diseases.